rchillyard/TableParser/README.md

 The model is relatively simple, but not too simple.
 There are 12 columns in total, but five have been grouped into _CrimeLocation_, with the remaining seven at the top level, i.e., in _Crime_.
 The members _CrimeID_ and _CrimeLocation_ are optional.
+A sample data file is located in com/phasmidsoftware/examples/crime/2023-01-metropolitan-street-sample.csv.
+The full file can be downloaded from Kaggle (see code) in _Crime_.

+One possibility is to run an analysis on the data (see CrimeSpec: Crime/be ingested and analyzed as a RawTable).
+In order to read the dataset as a _Table\[Crime]_.

+    import CrimeParser._
+    val cti: IO[Table[Crime]] = Table.parseResource(Crime.sampleFile, classOf[Crime])
+    matchIO(cti, Timeout(Span(60, Seconds))) {
+      case table@HeadedTable(_, _) =>
+        // operate on table
+    }

+Notice that the parsed table is wrapped inside _IO_, the Cats I/O monad.
+This has some technical advantages over using _Future_ or _Try_, which we won't detail here.

 Another way to see how it works is to look at this application _Pairings_ which takes a CSV file, parses it, transforms the data, and outputs a JSON file.